April 1st 2025

 I don’t read much nature writing.
 It’s more novels, and occasional philosophy, which tends to be I Ching related.
 Not by design, but it makes sense if I have those interests.
 Two of my favourites however are Weeds and The Unofficial Countryside by Richard Mabey.
 I referred to him once with a French speaking friend.
 She didn’t understand, and it became a joke.
 Maybe? – you mean you’re not sure of his name? – so we referred to him as Richard Probably.

-The “unofficial countryside” are words taken from George Orwell and Weeds describes the same idea.
-As Mabey says, and it’s a fine conclusion for these Footnotes:
+The “unofficial countryside” is an idea taken from George Orwell and Weeds describes the same.
+As Mabey says, and these are fine words for a Footnotes conclusion:

 The wild gate crashes our civilised domains, and the domesticated escapes and runs riot.
 Weeds vividly demonstrate that natural life – and the course of evolution itself – refuse to be constrained by our cultural concepts. |